limbosworld/NMS-Beyond-The-Purge/README.md

 # Beyond The Purge

-Another custom mode save game file for players who want to skip the main missions which have been around for years and get straight to exploring, building or starting the new Autophage Questline.
-If you are wanting to complete The Purge yourself so you can pick your own galaxy type, see this page.
+Another custom mode save game file for players who want to skip the main missions which have been around for years and get straight to exploring, building or starting the new **Autophage Questline**.
+If you are wanting to complete The Purge yourself so you can pick your own galaxy type, see [this page](https://github.com/limbosworld/NMS-The-Purge).

 ## Description